sidbav/689-discussions/content/blog/discussion-6.2/index.md

 - From the analysis from VirusTotal we can see that some AVs perform MUCH better than others on specific malware families.

-- What are some pratical, everyday uses of droppers:
+- What are some practical, everyday uses of droppers:
-  - ShortCuts, Downloaders, Installers
+  - ShortCuts, Downloader, Installers
   - Getting data from external resources

 - The similarity graph from paper: